 Other highlights include:

-Developing procedures to meet infection control guidelines (97%) has been a top priority, one which the health care community has wholeheartedly embraced with
+- Developing procedures to meet infection control guidelines (97%) has been a top priority, one which the health care community has wholeheartedly embraced with impressive results.

 For further information: